Rita Ora Flaunts Major Cleavage In Sexy New Instagram Snap

 It’s been a busy week for Rita, who not only took the People’s Choice Awards by storm on Sunday evening in Santa Monica right after opening act Nicki Minaj, but was also one of the artists chosen to perform during the 2018 Victoria’s Secret Fashion Show, which took place on Thursday night in New York City.
 At the PCAs, the pop star put on a show-stopping performance of her new single “Let You Love Me,” off her upcoming album Phoenix.

-However, there was a very specific group of people who apparently didn’t enjoy Rita’s performance as much as the rest of the crowd… the knit-tight family of her ex-boyfriend, Rob Kardashian.
+However, there was a very specific group of people who apparently didn’t enjoy Rita’s performance as much as the rest of the crowd… the tight-knit family of her ex-boyfriend, Rob Kardashian.
 According to Hollywood Life, the Kardashian-Jenner ladies who were present at the awards ceremony on November 11 (all of them except Kylie) threw minor shade at Rita by “completely ignoring her performance.”

 “The Kardashians majorly shaded Rob’s ex Rita as none of them watched her perform.
 They all weren’t paying attention to her.
 Khloe applauded briefly, but you could tell they were so uninterested,” a source said.